Close Menu

 If the answer is less than 100, then they don’t have enough experience to win your case.
 Especially if you have a complex medical condition.
 You need a lawyer to show the SSA that they should pay you benefits.
 We can do that.
 Contact us today.

-If you want to learn more about Cannon Disability’s representatives, then read our About Us page.
-For instance, Andria Summers is an amazing advocate.
-She can help you with your Medicare plan.
-She has also won thousands of SSD and SSI cases.
-Dianna Cannon has been a lawyer for thirty years.
-Brett Bunkall also has significant experience helping people obtain their SSI and SSD benefits.
-We are experts.
+If you want to learn more about our lawyers and staff, then read our About Us page.
+For instance, Andria Summers can help you with your Medicare advantage plan.
+She has also won thousands of SSDI and SSI cases.
+Dianna Cannon has been helping her clients with benefits for over thirty years.
+Brett Bunkall also has many years of experience helping people obtain their benefits.
+We are legal experts.
 You can trust us to help you win benefits.

 In the past 30 years, we have won over 20,000 SSDI and SSI cases for our clients.
-Also, we help our clients with their Medicare benefits.
-Our specialists can help you apply for disability benefits using the SSA’s website.
+Also, we help our clients with Medicare benefits.
+Our experts can help you apply for disability benefits using the SSA’s website.

 Likewise, if you need an appeal, we can help you with that too.
 There are also many forms you will need to fill out.
 But, don’t worry.
 If you have questions about these forms, then we will answer them.
-You can learn more about SSA’s appeal forms.
+Learn about SSA’s appeal forms.
 Call us for a free review of your case or your child’s Down syndrome case today.

 Facebook Twitter LinkedIn